fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ---
 ### Introduction to GrapesJS Panels

-Understanding the panels in GrapesJS is crucial for leveraging FluentCMS's customization capabilities in the Page Designer UI.
-This section explains the purpose of each panel and highlights how FluentCMS enhances specific areas to streamline content management and page design.
+Understanding the panels in GrapesJS is crucial for leveraging FormCMS's customization capabilities in the Page Designer UI.
+This section explains the purpose of each panel and highlights how FormCMS enhances specific areas to streamline content management and page design.

 ![GrapesJS Toolbox](https://raw.githubusercontent.com/fluent-cms/fluent-cms/doc/doc/screenshots/grapes-toolbox.png)

 1. **Style Manager**:
     - Used to customize CSS properties of elements selected on the canvas.
-    - *FluentCMS Integration*: This panel is left unchanged by FluentCMS, as it already provides powerful styling options.
+    - *FormCMS Integration*: This panel is left unchanged by FormCMS, as it already provides powerful styling options.

 2. **Traits Panel**:
     - Allows modification of attributes for selected elements.
-    - *FluentCMS Integration*: Custom traits are added to this panel, enabling users to bind data to components dynamically.
+    - *FormCMS Integration*: Custom traits are added to this panel, enabling users to bind data to components dynamically.

 3. **Layers Panel**:
     - Displays a hierarchical view of elements on the page, resembling a DOM tree.
-    - *FluentCMS Integration*: While FluentCMS does not alter this panel, it’s helpful for locating and managing FluentCMS blocks within complex page designs.
+    - *FormCMS Integration*: While FluentCMS does not alter this panel, it’s helpful for locating and managing FluentCMS blocks within complex page designs.

 4. **Blocks Panel**:
     - Contains pre-made components that can be dragged and dropped onto the page.